 Radman Rakhshandehroo

 Reinforcement Learning & AI

-I am a Master of Management student at UBC.
-Previously, I graduated with a Bachelor of Science in Biology and Computer Science (Combined Major) from UBC.
+I am a Master of Management student at UBC, after a BSc in Biology and Computer Science (Combined Major).

-Currently, I am working on humanoid locomotion, training high-level controllers to take robust steps in challenging environments under the supervision of Dr. Michiel Van de Panne at UBC and Nick Ioannidis, a PhD student at SFU.
+I currently work on humanoid locomotion, training high-level controllers to take robust steps in challenging environments, with Dr. Michiel Van de Panne at UBC and Nick Ioannidis (PhD, SFU).
+Accepted to Canadian AI/CRV 2026 (Nectar track, Exploration Edge).

-I am particularly interested in reinforcement learning, vision-action-language models, and computer vision, with the goal of building intelligent systems that seamlessly integrate perception and action.
+I am interested in reinforcement learning, vision-action-language models and computer vision: building systems that tightly couple perception and action.

+Radman Rakhshandehroo